scssyworks/silkrouter/README.md

 # JQuery Routing Plugin
-JQuery router is a routing plugin for jQuery.
-It can be used for developing Single Page Applications.
+JQuery router is a routing plugin for jQuery used for developing Single Page Applications.

 # Installation